 The morning after President Barack Obama told the world Osama bin Laden had been captured and killed by U.S. special forces, people going about their day in Wellesley took time to share their opinions on the historic event.

-Korean War veteran Patrick Sullivan, taking a stroll in front of the Wellesley Library’s main branch, reflected on the announcement with pride.
+Korean War veteran Patrick Sullivan, taking a stroll in front of the ’s main branch, reflected on the announcement with pride.

 “It’s just about time,” he said.